DB-FGA-Net: Dual Backbone Frequency Gated Attention Network for Multi-Class Brain Tumor Classification with Grad-CAM Interpretability: Proposed Methodology

 To comprehensively assess the performance of the brain tumor classification models, a suite of standard classification metrics is employed, complemented by visual diagnostic tools.
 The primary metrics include accuracy, precision, recall, and F1-score, defined as follows:

 where $TP$, $TN$, $FP$, and $FN$ represent true positives, true negatives, false positives, and false negatives, respectively.
-For multi-class scenarios (4-class, 3-class and 2-class settings), these metrics are computed per class and macro-averaged to provide an overall performance assessment across the glioma, meningioma, no tumor, and pituitary categories.

-Additionally, confusion matrices are generated to provide a detailed breakdown of model predictions.
+For multi-class scenarios (4-class, 3-class and 2-class settings), these metrics are computed per class and macro-averaged to provide an overall performance assessment across the glioma, meningioma, no tumor, and pituitary categories. \\ Additionally, confusion matrices are generated to provide a detailed breakdown of model predictions.
 It offers insights into class-specific performance and misclassification patterns.
 Each matrix is a $C \times C$ grid, where $C$ is the number of classes, with diagonal elements representing correct predictions (e.g., $TP$ for each class) and off-diagonal elements indicating misclassifications (e.g., $FP$ or $FN$).
-This visualization, evaluated on the 7K-DS validation set and 3K-DS test set, aids in identifying potential biases or errors, such as confusion between similar tumor types.

-Further, receiver operating characteristic (ROC) curves are generated using the one-vs-rest (OvR) strategy for multi-class evaluation, with the area under the curve (AUC) quantifying the model's discriminative ability:
+This visualization, evaluated on the 7K-DS validation set and 3K-DS test set, aids in identifying potential biases or errors, such as confusion between similar tumor types. \\ Further, receiver operating characteristic (ROC) curves are generated using the one-vs-rest (OvR) strategy for multi-class evaluation, with the area under the curve (AUC) quantifying the model's discriminative ability:

 where TPR (true positive rate) is $\frac{TP}{TP + FN}$ and FPR (false positive rate) is $\frac{FP}{FP + TN}$ at threshold $t$.
 The AUC provides a threshold-independent measure of performance, assessed across all datasets to ensure generalization.
-These metrics collectively enable a robust evaluation of the model's effectiveness in classifying brain tumors across diverse settings.
+These metrics collectively enable a robust evaluation of the model's effectiveness in classifying brain tumors across diverse settings. \\